depperm/first-project-ideas/README.md

     There are lots of workouts out there.
 If you made a program to generate workouts based on time, muscle groups, and type (HITT, cardio, weight, etc) you could probably create and have all known workouts.

 ## Algorithm Challenges
-There are other challenges out there beyond these listed on such sites like: [code abbey](http://www.codeabbey.com/), [projecteuler](https://projecteuler.net/) or [codewars](https://www.codewars.com/)
+There are other challenges out there beyond these listed on such sites like: ,  or

 ### Procedural Generation
 - Maze generation